gagecates/FSND_Capstone/README.md

 I chose to do this topic for my fullstack capstone project for a few reasons.
 It was a great way to showcase all that this course has taught me.
 The macro app utilizes the REST API while allowing my to sharpen my skills and interest in full stack development.
-Taking personal interest in nutrition and thus the application makes it that much more enjoyable and applicable.
+Taking genuine and personal interest in nutrition and thus the application makes it that much more enjoyable and applicable.

 # The Stack